 Water access, energy supply and the changing environment are some of the biggest challenges today.
-This course will give you the skills and knowledge needed to create solutions to these problems.
+This MEng Civil and Environmental Engineering integrated master's programme will give you the skills and knowledge needed to create solutions to these problems.
 You'll focus your design, engineering and technical skills on issues such as flood control, waste management, and renewable energy.

 The first 2 years are the same as our other Civil Engineering courses.
 You’ll cover mechanics, structures, thermofluids and construction management.
 Later on, you’ll explore water engineering with a module on applied hydraulics.

 treating and distributing water

 You'll have access to our extensive facilities, including: